-maritime weather forecasts can be obtained from a variety of sources such as Television, radio, newspapers, and the internet.
+Marine weather forecasts can be obtained from a variety of sources such as Television, radio, newspapers, and the internet.
 They provide generalized forecasts covering land areas with some offering more detailed synoptic charts showing pressure systems, isobars, fronts, and wind strengths.
-Maritime forecasts are broadcast by public radio stations and may include storm and gale warnings.
+Marine weather forecasts are broadcast by public radio stations and may include storm and gale warnings.
 Specialist forecasts can also be obtained from coastguard services and coastal radio stations.

 In the UK, forecasts for Port Areas are available by telephoning the Regional Met Office forecasting centres.
 These reports give present weather which is valuable if you are planning to sail in that area.
 Another source is ITVs Teletext service giving forecasts for the next 24 hours for each sea area.

-Each word or phrase of the Shipping Forecast has a precise meaning:
+Each of the Shipping Forecast phrases has a precise meaning:

-Weather maps are the means of obtaining information about weather systems, direction of movement, and associated winds.
+[ Weather maps ] are a method of obtaining information about weather systems, direction of movement, and associated winds for forecasting passage weather.
 Obtaining weather maps and satellite weather pictures can be from many sources, including the internet.
 You can compile your own weather map using radio weather forecasts which include a general synopsis and predictions for particular sea areas.
 This includes recent recorded readings at weather stations of wind strength and direction, pressure, precipitation, and visibility.

 The broadcast synopses give the centres of pressure areas and the positions of fronts and record these in at the correct positions, denoting 'H' for high and 'L’ for low.
 Isobars are the lines on a weather chart joining areas of equal pressure.
 Draw in the isobars at 2-millibar intervals relative, to the pressure reading from each coastal station on the chart i.e. if a station reports a pressure of 1021 mb, and then the 1020 mb and 1022 mb lines go either side of that station.